An orthorhombic deformation family of Schwarz' H surfaces: Weierstrass Data and the Period Problem

-We note that when $a=b$, the period conditions~\eqref{eq:periodcond} are satisfied automatically with $\rho=1$.
-In this case, the involution $z \mapsto -\overline{z}$ induces an order-2 rotation of the surface in a vertical axis.
-This can be seen by noting that $\omega_1$ and $\omega_2$ change sign but $\omega_3$ keeps sign under the involution.
-Indeed, on the imaginary axis which is fixed by the involution, $\phi_1$ and $\phi_2$ are conjugate and $dh$ is real.
-Hence the positive imaginary axis is mapped by the Weierstrass representation~\eqref{eq:weierstrass} to the vertical straight segment between the middle points of $V_4V_5$ and of $V_8V_1$, which serves as the axis of the order-2 rotation.
-This shows that the surface is in $\oP$.
+Consequently, we have $I_k = \rho^2 J_{4-k}$ for $1 \le k \le 3$, so the period conditions~\eqref{eq:periodcond} are satisfied automatically with $\rho=1$.
+In this case, it can be explicitly verified that the positive imaginary axis is mapped by the Weierstrass representation~\eqref{eq:weierstrass} to the vertical straight segment between the middle points of $V_4V_5$ and $V_8V_1$, and $\sigma_1$ induces an order-2 orientation-reversing rotation of the surface around this segment.